kennyldc/crispy-computing-machine/README.md

 Tools from the GCP we’ll make our journey much easier!

-## 10. Pre-mortems
+## 10. Pre-mortems :skull:

-- What are the risky aspects of the project?

-There is a possibility of a mismatch between the news articles and the currencies we want to include in our product.
-For example, many articles related to Bitcoin but almost zero for Ethereum.
-It is also possible that even though we are still in ways to explore certain connections between the two sources of information, it turns out that they are completely unrelated.
-Less dramatic failures could be in terms of poor performance models.

-- If your team fails to build the application you want, what do you think might have caused the failure?

-It could be the mismatch and no correlation of the two sources or a problem in the data we are including.
-For example, low coverage of media from all parts of the world.

-- What are the limitations of your application?
+The number of currencies in our product multiplies the number of models and the potential pitfalls in our predictions.

+Failures in the application comes more from the usability side of the users in the sense that we could provide inaccurate predictions.
+In terms of the engineering process, the complexity in the number of variables could interfere in the workflow.

-This is a niche data product.
-Many common people could be completely unaffected by the crypto market and have none interest in it.
+Another limitation is that this is a niche data product.
+Many common people could be completely unaffected by the crypto market and have no interest in it.

-- What are the potential biases of your application?

-We could be manipulating the relation between news and the crypto market and falling into the trap of establishing causality in a correlation scenario.

 # Members